eth-cscs/firecrest/examples/jupyterhub/README.md

 This is a tutorial on how to run JupyterHub with [FirecRESTSpawner](https://github.com/eth-cscs/firecrestspawner) on the [Docker demo of FirecREST](https://github.com/eth-cscs/firecrest/tree/master/deploy/demo).

 We are going to start by deploying FirecREST together with a slurm cluster using [Docker Compose](https://docs.docker.com/compose).
 Then we will install JupyterHub on a virtual environment and configure it to launch notebooks on the slurm cluster via FirecREST.

 ## Requirements

 For this tutorial it's necessary
- * a recent installation of Docker, which includes the `docker compose` command.
-Alternatively the old `docker-compose` command line could be used.
+ * a recent installation of Docker, which includes the `docker compose` command or the older `docker-compose` command line
  * a python installation (`>=3.9`)